Drive My Car (film): Plot

 Drinking with Kōji again, Yūsuke reveals that he thinks he can no longer play Vanya himself, and suggests that Kōji's lack of self-control is a personal weakness but a strength as an actor.
 After Kōji slips away to confront a man taking photos of him, Misaki drives them home.
 Yūsuke reveals that he and Oto lost their young daughter, who would now be Misaki's age; Oto's gift for telling stories after sex was a bond that helped them both cope.
 Though he knew of his wife's affairs, Yūsuke believes she still loved him, and Kōji shares one of Oto's stories that Yūsuke never heard in its entirety.

 The police interrupt a rehearsal and arrest Kōji, as the man he attacked has died from his injuries.
 Given two days to consider whether to take over as Vanya or else cancel the production, Yūsuke asks Misaki to take him to her childhood home in Hokkaido.
 Yūsuke shares his guilt for not coming home to face the discussion Oto wanted to have, which might have allowed him to save her life.
 Misaki reveals that she escaped the landslide but chose not to pull her mother from the wreckage, receiving a scar on her cheek she has chosen not to have treated.
-They visit the snowy remains of Misaki's childhood home, and hug as they both confront their shared grief.
+They visit the snowy remains of Misaki's childhood home and hug as they both confront their shared grief.

 Yūsuke assumes the role of Vanya and gives an impassioned performance before a live audience, including Misaki.
 Yoo-na meaningfully delivers Sonya's final lines: "We shall hear the angels, we shall see the whole sky all in diamonds, we shall see how all earthly evil, all our sufferings, are drowned in the mercy that will fill the whole world.
 And our life will grow peaceful, tender, sweet as a caress… You've had no joy in your life; but wait, Uncle Vanya, wait… We shall rest."
 Actors and audience alike are moved by the performance.

-Some time later, Misaki is living in Korea.
+Some time later, Misaki is living in South Korea.
 Buying groceries, she returns to Yūsuke's red Saab, in which a dog rests.
 She takes off her surgical mask, revealing that her scar is now barely visible, and drives away.